Are you getting on board with marketing automation? If so, you need a marketing automation strategy.

 Here is where marketing automation comes into play…

 It helps you stay in front of your customers and clients at crucial times during the buying process.

-If someone was on your author site and they started to create an order, you can automate an email follow up with them.
-That will remind them that they almost placed an order and they can complete it.
+If someone was on your author site and started creating an order, you can automate an email follow-up with them.
+That will remind them that they have almost placed an order and they can complete it.